njsgaynor/AutoHEC/src/Analysis/README.txt

 --roundSigFigs(num, sigfigs): rounds num to sigfigs number of significant figures; for river stations, sigfigs is seven because only eight characters are allowed
+--readFromFile(filePath, fileName): reads data from a pickled file created using getPeakData.py
+--reassignKeys(dataDict): the original keys are the complete data address in the DSS file.
+This changes it to only include the river, reach, and station ID separated by spaces (no forward slash).
---getFlow(bVersions, cVersions, filePath): reads data from text files created using getFlowData.py, matches stations, and calls plotFlow to plot both hydrographs curves
+--plotLines(filePath, plotData, figName, versions): Plots the hydrographs in multiple datasets on a single axis for comparison --getFlow(versions, filePath): reads data from text files created using getFlowData.py, matches stations, and calls plotLines to plot both hydrographs curves
---plotFlow(soDataManual, soDataAuto, figName, bV, cV, filePath): Plots the hydrographs in two datasets on a single axis for comparison

 ## Structure of Compare_Inundation.py ##